charygao/cnblog-1/source/_posts/2016-05-11-android-kotlin.md

 StringUtils.reverse("foo");
 ```

-Given that Kotlin is developed by JetBrains, the authors of IntelliJ IDEA and its derivates, great tooling support is no surprise.
+Given that Kotlin is developed by the authors of IntelliJ IDEA and its derivates, great tooling support is no surprise.
 Once we download the official plugin into our Android Studio or IntelliJ, enabling Kotlin support in the project is as simple as clicking the *Configure Kotlin in Project* command in the Tools menu.
 This will add the Gradle plugin and the required dependencies into the build file.
 After that, we can start writing Kotlin classes either in the `src/main/kotlin` directory or we can put them directly into `src/main/java` along with the existing Java classes.
 But that's not all, the IDE even provides a convenient action that automatically converts existing Java classes into Kotlin!
 However, as we'll see in the following exercise, such code sometimes requires a bit of manual fine-tuning to get it working.

 {% img center-block /attachments/2016-05-11-android-kotlin/convert-to-kotlin.png %}